One-off Performances and commissions.

 The performance consists of trying out the body parts in various combinations and not strictly in anatomically correct positioning.

-Between trials the parts are all removed but the sticking plaster always remains.
+Between trials the parts are all removed but the old bits of sticking plaster always remain.

 Performance commission by the Benozzo Gozzoli Museum, Castelfiorentino (province of Florence).